spryker/spryker-docs/docs/aop/user/apps/payone.md

 For the *Payone Credit Card* payment method, we support the following modes:

-- *Preauthorization and Capture*: After a customer entered the credit card details during the checkout, the merchant preauthorizes or reserves the payable amount on the customer’s credit card.
+- *Preauthorization and Capture*: After a customer entered the credit card details during the checkout, the seller preauthorizes or reserves the payable amount on the customer’s credit card.
 As soon as the items have shipped, this amount is captured.
 Capture kicks off the process of moving money from the customer’s credit card to the seller’s account.
-The preauthorization and capture mode is the method of choice for physical goods.
+The preauthorization and capture mode is the best choice for physical goods.
 It ensures that in case the ordered items are not available anymore or the customer cancels the order before it is shipped, the seller does not have to transfer the money back to the customer's account and thereby avoids a chargeback.
 - *3DS*: Messaging protocol that enables consumer authentication with their card issuer when making online purchases.
 - *PCI DSS Compliance via SAQ A*: A set of security standards designed to ensure that you accept, process, and transmit credit card information in a secure environment.